ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 In [Part 1]({{site.baseurl}}/2026/01/09/java-the-immutability-gap.html), we identified the immutability gap: modern Java excels at reading nested data through pattern matching, but it provides little help for writing.
 We introduced optics as the missing piece, providing composable abstractions that treat access paths as first-class values.

-Now it's time to get practical.
-This time we go deeper into the three core optic types: lenses for product types, prisms for sum types, and traversals for collections.
+This time we go deeper into practical code with the three core optic types: lenses for product types, prisms for sum types, and traversals for collections.
 By the end, you'll understand not just how to use each, but when and why.

 ---